ctrlplusb/react-sizeme/README.md

 ## Extreme Appreciation!

 We make use of the awesome [element-resize-detector](https://github.com/wnr/element-resize-detector) library.
 This library makes use of an scroll/object based event strategy which outperforms window resize event listening dramatically.
 The original idea for this approach comes from another library, namely [css-element-queries](https://github.com/marcj/css-element-queries) by Marc J. Schmidt.
 I recommend looking into these libraries for history, specifics, and more examples.
-I love them for the work they did, whithout which this library would not be possible. :sparkle-heart:
+I love them for the work they did, whithout which this library would not be possible. :sparkling_heart:

 <p>&nbsp;</p>